mlinksva/freebassel.org/_posts/2017-01-30-us-exclusion-statement.md

 The #FREEBASSEL campaign is committed to the safe release and refuge of Bassel Khartabil, a Syrian human rights and open technology activist who has been detained without trial by the Syrian regime since 15 March 2012, and disappeared since 3 October 2015.
 The MIT Media Lab has offered Khartabil a research scientist position in the Media Lab's Center for Civic Media on projects that make Syria's history accessible to the world, including resumption of Khartabil's work on digital 3-D reconstruction of ancient Palmyra, one of the sites raided and destroyed by the Islamic State of Iraq and Syria (ISIS).

 The executive order would prevent Bassel Khartabil from traveling to the United States to continue this vital work, and needlessly places him in further danger.
-It would be a loss to the academic and scientific communities of the United States if Khartabil were to forfeit his position at MIT and continue his research in a friendlier jurisdiction.
+It would be a loss to the academic and scientific communities of the United States were Khartabil to forfeit his position at MIT and continue his research in a friendlier jurisdiction.

 Few of the millions of victims of oppressive regimes in the Middle East and elsewhere are backed as invididuals by global movements like the #FREEBASSEL campaign.
 These people include Khartabil's family, friends, and colleagues in Syria, similar human rights activists around the world, and all people struggling to escape oppression and terror.